-“You cannot cook your eggs with wind,” cultivates a famous Lebanese proverb, as such, may I suggest going out for pick-up?
+“You cannot cook your eggs with wind,” cultivates a famous Lebanese proverb, as such, and if in a rush, may I suggest going out for pick-up?

-The way it works when in the area is that you drop by and pick up from a selection of different salads and meats, make a dish, walk to a nearby park, and enjoy an impromptu picnic.
+The way it works is that you just drop by, decide from the yummy selection of different salads and meats, make a dish, walk to a nearby park, and enjoy an impromptu picnic.
 Personally, I sometimes walk north to Town Hall Square on Yorkville Avenue, or a nearby green area, sit down on a bench among the trees and enjoy my filling lunch.

 However, the quality of the food makes it worth it.